lsst/schedview/devel_plan/tlbuilder.md

 - Each `LegendItem` corresponds to one factor from the `CategoricalColorMapper`.
 The item uses a hidden `Scatter` renderer carrying the correct swatch color.
 - If the color column required an `"other"` bin (more distinct values than the `Colorblind` palette supports), an `"other"` item is included with gray (`#888888`).
 - The legend figure is only created when a `CategoricalColorMapper` exists (i.e., at least one visit set contains the color column).
 If there are no visit sets or the color column is absent, `add_color_legend()` is a no-op at render time.

+### Marker Legend

+When `add_marker_legend()` has been called, `build()` attaches a second horizontal `Legend` to the same shared bottom figure used by `add_color_legend()`:

+- Each `LegendItem` corresponds to one `VisitDataSet`, using that dataset's marker shape and label (visit set name) as the swatch.
+- If neither `add_color_legend()` nor `add_marker_legend()` was called, no bottom figure is created.
+- If only one of the two is called, only that legend is attached and the shared figure is still created.
+- When both are called, both legends are attached to the same `height=1` figure: the color legend is added first (`"below"`), then the marker legend is appended alongside it.
+- The marker legend is only created when at least one `VisitDataSet` has been added; if there are no visit sets it is a no-op at render time.

 ### Color Stripes